Background

 Clinically speaking, this is an instance of what is known as diaphysis in Adlerian terms or repetition compulsion in Freudian terms.

 It's a behavior that is out of control.
 It is motivated by unconscious dynamic processes.
+The etiology harks back to early childhood.

-But it's corrosive to the body.
+In short, in human speak, the borderline cannot help it, but it's corrosive to the body.
 It's heartbreaking.
 It's soul-wrenching.
 It's utterly destructive.

+How to cope with this?
+What to say?
+What to say to the borderline when she is like that?
 When you see the hate in her eyes, you see her defensive body posture as if you are about to beat her or kill her or something.

+And before I proceed, I'm using female pronouns for historical reasons.
 Today, 50% of all diagnoses of borderline personality disorder are granted to men.
 It's an equal gender distribution.
+Men are as likely to contract borderline personality disorder as women are.
+The same with narcissism.

 My name is Sam Vaknin.
-I'm the author of Malignant Self-Love, Narcissism Revisited, and your great and disheveled professor of psychology here to edify you and educate you on the vagaries and vicissitudes and tinting abulations.
+I am the author of Malignant Self-Love: Narcissism Revisited.
+And your great and disheveled professor of psychology here to edify you and educate you on the vagaries and vicissitudes and tintinabulations of the borderline condition and everyone that is swept into the borderline's black hole and whirlpool because that's what the borderline is.
+A vortex.

 And so before I proceed into giving you advice as to what to say to the borderline when she's in this kind of state of mind, let me remind you the three phases.
+There's a whole video dedicated to this.

 When the borderline's intimate partner is enmeshed and immersed in her shared fantasy, when she allocates to him the function of external regulation, his job is to stabilize her dysregulated emotions and her labile moods.

 In short, when the partner wakes up to reality and realizes that the borderline is approach avoidant, a hopeless case, there's nothing he can do about it.
+These are internal processes.
+There's nothing the borderline can do about it.

-Many, many partners become indifferent or less, less amenable to the borderline's charms and whims, more immune and impermeable to her condition.
+Many, many partners become indifferent or less amenable to the borderline's charms and whims, more immune and impermeable to her condition.

 At this point, the borderline perceives this as abandonment, as rejection, and she reacts with extreme dysregulated emotions.